 The following terms are used throughout this help system:

 annotation: Intel Advisor annotations are one-line statements that identify certain information to Intel Advisor tools, such as the location of proposed parallel sites.
-You can use the Intel Advisor wizard in the Microsoft Visual Studio* code editor or the annotation assistant in the Survey Report or Survey Source windows or the No Data message to add annotations in your source code.
+You can use the annotation assistant in the Survey Report or Survey Source windows or the No Data message to add annotations in your source code.

 data race: A bug that can be caused by adding parallelism to parts of your program.
 A data race occurs when multiple instances of a task (or multiple tasks) read and write data at a shared memory location without coordinating those read and write operations.
 This can produce execution errors that are difficult to detect and reproduce.